-John H Alexander

-Current Position Executive Chairman (commenced 1 February 2017) (previously Executive Deputy Chairman): Mr Alexander's current employment agreement with Crown Resorts Limited has no fixed term.
+John H Alexander Current Position Executive Chairman (commence Chairman): Mr Alexander's curr has no fixed term. - Fixed Remuneration Base salary: \$3,480,384 per annum.

-Fixed Remuneration

-Base salary: \$3,480,384 per annum.

 Superannuation: Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$19,616 per annum.
 Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.

-Performance based remuneration

-STI: Discretionary STI based on the KPOs.
-Mr Alexander may receive

-LTI: Mr Alexander participates in the Refer to pages 52 to 59.
-2014 Crown LTI and the 2017 Incer ntive Plan.

-2017 Percentage Fixed remuneration STI 2014 Crown LTI 2017 Incentive Plan

-breakdown of (Includes voluntary and

-remuneration compulsory superannuation)

-113% 6% (31)% 12%

-Given that the Year 3 EPS Hurdle adopted under the 2014 Crown LTI was not achieved, Crown has amended its provisioning in relation to the 2014 Crown LTI accordingly.

-This has resulted in a reversal of amounts previously expensed and, as a result of this, each Senior Executive who participated in the 2014 Crown LTI must be shown to have a negative amount for the 2014 Crown LTI component of their F17 remuneration.

-Crown recognises that while it is required to include the reversal in the remuneration disclosures, the percentage breakdown in the form provided above is not a meaningful reflection of the 2017 percentage breakdown of remuneration.

-To assist shareholders, set out below is a percentage breakdown of remuneration which excludes the effect of the reversal of amounts previously expensed under the 2014 Crown LTI:

-Fixed remuneration STI 2017 Incentive Plan

-(Includes voluntary and

-compulsory superannuation)

-86% 4% 10%

-Post-employment benefits Nil

-Crown may impose a restraint for various periods up to 12 months.

-Termination

-By Senior Executive: 12 months' notice.

-By Crown: 12 months' notice without cause; without notice for breach or misconduct.

-Termination benefits Nil

-Payments made prior to commencement Nil

-Directors' Fees Nil
+Performance based remuneration STI: Discretionary STI based on the KPOs.
+Mr Alexander may receiv LTI: Mr Alexander participates in the Refer to pages 52 to 59. e 2014 Crown LTI and the 2017 Incer itive Plan.
+2017 Percentage breakdown of remuneration Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2014 Crown LTI 2017 Incentive Plan 113% 6% (31)% 12% Crown has amended its provision This has resulted in a reversal of Given that the Year 3 EPS Hurdle adopted under the 2014 Crown LTI was not achieved, Crown has amended its provisioning in relation to the 2014 Crown LTI accordingly.
+This has resulted in a reversal of amounts previously expensed and, as a result of this, each Senior Executive who participated in the 2014 Crown LTI must be shown to have a Crown recognises that while it i disclosures, the percentage bre reflection of the 2017 percentage s required to ir akdown in the nclude the reversal in the form provided above i ne remuneration To assist shareholders, set out b excludes the effect of the reverse Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2017 Incentive Plan 86% 4% 10% Post-employment benefits Nil Post-employment restraint Crown may impose a restraint for various per riods up to 12 months.
+Termination By Senior Executive: 12 months' notice.
+By Crown: 12 months' notice without caus se; without not tice for breach or misco onduct.
+Termination benefits Nil Payments made prior to commencement Nil Directors' Fees Nil